Using public accessor tasks/functions to read and write registers causes BLKANDNBLK error

 I've attached two tests which demonstrate this problem (one for DPI export, the other for verilator public) as git patches against the current HEAD.
 I'll investigate further how this might be solved.

-#1 Updated by Wilson Snyder about 7 years ago
+#1 Updated by Wilson Snyder over 7 years ago

 - Status changed from New to Confirmed